joyrex2001/kubedock/README.md

 By default, all containers will be orchestrated using kubernetes pods.
 If a container has been given a specific name, this will be visible in the name of the pod.
 If the label `com.joyrex2001.kubedock.name-prefix` has been set, this will be added as a prefix to the name.
 This can also be set with the environment variable `POD_NAME_PREFIX` or with the `--pod-name-prefix` argument.

-The containers will be started with the `default` service account.
+The containers that kubedock creates will be started with the `default` service account.
 This can be changed with the `--service-account`.
+Note that this is not the service account of kubedock itself.
+When deploying kubedock, make sure that the deployment/pod configuration of kubedock itself is using a service account with the proper permissions.
 If required, the uid of the user that runs inside the container can also be enforced with the `--runas-user` argument and the `com.joyrex2001.kubedock.runas-user` label.

 ## Volumes